Expertium/expertium.github.io/NihongoScore.md

 18) Percentage of coordinating conjunctions (接続詞).
 19) Percentage of symbols, such as $, %, §, ©, +, −, ×, ÷, =, <, >, etc.

-Thanks to [fugashi](https://pypi.org/project/fugashi/), most of it can be done very simply.
-I only had to make functions for 1, 2, 8 and 13 on my own.
+Thanks to [fugashi](https://pypi.org/project/fugashi/), most of it can be done without reinventing the wheel.
+I only had to make functions for 1, 2, 3, 4, 10 and 15 on my own.

 ## The model